-After a 13-year wait, we may finally be heading back into the Grid.
-The long-awaited sequel to TRON: Legacy reportedly could go into production soon, after many reports about it over the years.
-According to Deadline, Disney is looking to land director Joachim Rønning to direct Tron 3, a.k.a Tron: Ares.
+After a 13-year wait, we’re finally heading back into the Grid.
+The long-awaited sequel to TRON: Legacy is officially in production, after many reports about it over the years.
+As we heard last year, Disney landed director Joachim Rønning to direct Tron 3, a.k.a Tron: Ares.
 Rønning has worked with the House of Mouse before, helming the Maleficent sequel, as well as the fifth Pirates of the Caribbean film.
-If all goes well, it appears the film, Tron 3 will seemingly star Jared Leto and could start shooting in August in Vancouver.
-The current TRON: Ares script comes from screenwriter Jesse Wigutow.
+Tron 3 will star Jared Leto among others, and now Gillian Anderson has also joined the cast.

-We don’t know who Jared Leto might play in this possible sequel or whether TRON: Legacy stars Garrett Hedlund and Olivia Wilde will return in some form.
+We don’t know much about Jared Leto ‘s mysterious Ares in this possible sequel or whether TRON: Legacy stars Garrett Hedlund and Olivia Wilde will return in some form.
 If this isn’t a full-scale reboot, that is.
-We don’t even know what “Ares” means in terms of the world of TRON, although we’d assume it’s a sequel to the game within the film.
-Given TRON’s cult status, we’re surprised this isn’t a Disney+ series instead of a feature film.
-But with production on Tron 3 still a ways off, many things could change.
+Given TRON’s cult status, we’re surprised Tron 3 isn’t a Disney+ series instead of a feature film.
+But who knows what future Grid adventures could still be in the cards.